monero-ecosystem/promo-video/kovri.md

 Users could try to hide IP addresses with Tor or a VPN; however both of these strategies have serious weaknesses.
 The Tor network has "semi-trusted" Directory Authorities which give a handful of Tor node operators overreaching influence into network consensus.
 Network consensus ultimately determines who is allowed to relay traffic on the Tor network based on the views of the Authorities.
-Furthermore, correlation attacks are possible with VPNs, making it easy for large attackers to de-anonymize a user's traffic.
+Furthermore, correlation attacks are easily possible with trusted VPNs, making it easy for large attackers to de-anonymize a user's traffic.

 So what can Alice, Bob, Charlie, and Dave do to mitigate these threats?
 They could use Kovri!
 If they exclusively use Kovri to connect to the Monero network, no one will know their IP address, making passive surveillance impractical, while substantially improving Monero's censorship resistance.